Tudor rose: Historical uses

 Henry VII was reserved in his usage of the Tudor rose.
 He regularly used the Lancastrian rose by itself, being the house to which he descended.
 His successor Henry VIII, descended from the House of York as well through his mother, would use the rose more often.

 When Arthur, Prince of Wales, died in 1502, his tomb in Worcester Cathedral used both roses; thereby asserting his royal descent from both the houses of Lancaster and York.

 During his reign, Henry VIII had the legendary "Round Table" at Winchester Castle – then believed to be genuine – repainted.
 The new paint scheme included a Tudor rose in the centre.
 Previous to this, his father Henry VII had built the Henry VII Chapel at Westminster Abbey (it was later used for the site of his tomb) and it was decorated principally with the Tudor rose and the Beaufort portcullis – as a form of propaganda to define his claim to the throne.

 The Tudor rose badge may appear slipped and crowned: shown as a cutting with a stem and leaves beneath a crown; this badge appears in Nicholas Hilliard's "Pelican Portrait" of Elizabeth I and since an Order in Council (dated 5 November 1800), has served as the royal floral emblem of England.

 The Tudor rose may also appear dimidiated (cut in half and combined with half another emblem) to form a compound badge.
 The Westminster Tournament Roll includes a badge of Henry and his first wife Catherine of Aragon with a slipped Tudor rose conjoined with Catherine's personal badge, the Spanish pomegranate; their daughter Mary I bore the same badge.
 Following his ascent to the English throne, James VI of Scotland and I of England used a badge consisting of a Tudor rose dimidiated with a Scottish thistle and surmounted by a royal crown.

+The old iconic astronomical symbol for the asteroid 8 Flora, discovered in 1847, has been identified as the Rose of England.